 - Liaise with clients’ design team (i.e. structural engineers, architects etc.) to provide the information they require;

-- Provide appropriate design solutions (retaining walls, excavation, slope stability measures, dewatering, etc);
+- Provide appropriate design solutions such as retaining walls, excavation, slope stability measures, dewatering, etc.;

 - Contribute to the development of technical capability of the Geotechnical teams in Auckland, Christchurch and Bay of Plenty;

 - Undertake and supervise on-site wastewater treatment and effluent disposal design to GD06 or other standards.